gnosischain/documentation/docs/tools/oracles/SupraOracles/README.md

   </TabItem>
 </Tabs>

-Tada!
-You now have a method in your Smart Contract that you can call at any time to retrieve the price of ETH in USDT!
+You now have a method in your Smart Contract that you can call at any time to retrieve the price of ETH in USDT.

 ### Extra: S-Value Feeds with ethers.js